Best Canon wide-angle lenses

 Canon's best wide-angle lenses for full-frame DSLRs

-When it comes to wide-angle and ultra-wide-angle lenses for Canon full-frame cameras, you’ve instantly got more choices.
-Here is a selection of the six best lenses in this category in my opinion.
-However, I also present below the possible alternatives to these six lenses.
+When it comes to wide-angle and ultra-wide-angle lenses for Canon full-frame cameras, you immediately have more choice.
+Here is my selection of the six best lenses in this category.
+However, I also list below the possible alternatives to these six lenses.

-If you want to go further, I invite you to check our full page listing all Canon EF lenses for full frame cameras.
-You will obviously find these wide-angle lenses, but also a nice overview of what the brand offers in other focal lengths.
+If you want to go further, take a look at our full page listing all Canon EF lenses for full-frame cameras.
+You will obviously find these wide-angle lenses, but also a good overview of what the brand offers in other focal lengths.

-You will find below the 6 lenses that I consider to be the best for a full frame Canon camera:
+Below, you’ll find the six lenses I consider the best for a full-frame Canon camera:

 - Tamron SP 15-30mm Di VC USD f/2.8 G2